dcadenas/rubydeps/README.md

     Notice that this will slow down your tests so consider adding a conditional bound to some ENV variable or just remove the line when you are done.

-3. Run your tests, a file named rubydeps.dump will be created in the project root.
+3. Run your tests, a file named `rubydeps.dump` will be created in the project root.

-4. The next step is reading the dump file to generate the graphviz dot graph `rubydeps.dot` with any filter you specify.
+4. The next step is reading the dump file to generate the [Graphviz](http://www.graphviz.org) dot graph `rubydeps.dot` with any filter you specify.

     ```bash
     rubydeps --path_filter='app/models'
     ```

 5. Now you are in [Graphviz](http://www.graphviz.org) realm.
-You can convert the dot file to any image format with your prefered orientations and layouts with the dot utility that comes with the graphviz installation e.g.:
+You can convert the dot file to any image format with your prefered orientations and layouts with the dot utility that comes with the [Graphviz](http://www.graphviz.org) installation e.g.:

     ```bash
     dot -Tsvg rubydeps.dot > rubydeps.svg